questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Haste:** The unit's attack is resolved first.
 If they destroy the target of battle, they are not damaged by the enemy.
 Multiple attacks are still resolved after the defender attacks.

-- **Indestructible:** The unit or token cannot be targeted by effects that would destroy or banish it, including field-wide effects.
+- **Invincible:** The unit or token reduces all damage received to 0.
+Damage is still considered recieved.
 If the unit or token would be reduced to 0 power, it is instead reduced to 1 power.

 - **Instant:** The tactic can be activated during any player's battle phase, before or after declaring units.